AdnanMalik0/ML-for-Solubility-Prediction/README.md

 # ML-for-Solubility-Prediction

-This Repository contains the Dissertation on the topic of "Machine Learning for Solubility Prediction of Chemical Compounds".
+This Repository contains the Dissertation on the topic of **"Machine Learning for Solubility Prediction of Chemical Compounds"**.

 ## Abstract
 Solubility Prediction of chemical compounds using Machine Learning has been an area of great discussion and research for the last few decades.
 It remains a very challenging task because measuring Solubility is a complex procedure, and the measured Solubility data is always expected to have some experimental errors.
 Finding a suitable Machine Learning algorithm has also been challenging, considering the unavoidable errors in experimental data and lack of relevant data.